 Dr. Mervat Makar, a former Sunday School teacher of this church, had the vision to use some of the church’s rooms during the week and thus opening the facility to its neighbors.

 With the support of an experienced Daycare Director, she opened the Lighthouse ELC in December of 2007.

 Like many businesses, she started small with just one room and four children.
-Today, ten years later, we employ 12 teachers and run 6 classrooms with up to 45 children.
+Today, we employ about 12 teachers and run 6 classrooms with up to 45 children.

-And Dr. Mervat still comes in daily with her red accordeon to teach the kids a little lesson (30 min) about Jesus!
+And Dr. Mervat still comes in daily with her red accordion to teach the kids a little lesson (30 min) about Jesus!